 The End Result

-With more than $1 billion at the global box office and several new records to Greta Gerwig’s name, there is no denying that the marketing campaign for Barbie has been a complete success.
+With more than $1 billion at the global box office and several new records to Greta Gerwig’s name, there is no denying that the social media marketing campaign for Barbie has been a complete success.
 The film has become a cultural phenomenon and has helped position Barbie as a brand for a wider audience than just the children the dolls have previously attracted.

 Since the pandemic outbreak, there has been a shift in moviegoer behaviour, with a larger number of people choosing to watch new releases at home through video-on-demand services.
 Nevertheless, the Barbie marketing campaign has highlighted the unique benefits of seeing films on the big screen with a larger audience and has the potential to help usher people back into cinemas.